Curriculum and Concentrations

 - The Take 3 Program allows current students to take up to three free courses before they graduate.
 All graduation requirements must be complete.
 Students use this program to complete concentrations or prepare for a career transition.

 - Alumni Post-Graduate Course Offerings allows Alumni to take up to three free courses.
-As alumni are promoted or change careers these, these courses provide an opportunity to brush up on a relevant topic.
+As alumni are promoted or change careers, these courses provide an opportunity to brush up on a relevant topic.

 Our 14 concentrations build off these fundamentals and allow you to develop frameworks that enhance or complement your experience and fit your career goals.
 While concentrations are not required, students typically fulfill one to three from the list below to signal deeper knowledge and assemble the tools and analytic skills relevant to areas of particular interest.
 At the same time, because they build on the fundamentals, the concentrations are valuable well beyond specific career paths.